 Document Control Table

 Associated documents Child Protection policy

 Safeguarding policy

 Whistleblowing policy

-Date approved by 3 May 2023
+Date approved by 25 06 25

 governors

+Review date June 2027

 Appendix 1 - Complaints Form

 Name of complainant:

 Contact details: Address:

 Telephone:

 Email:

 Outline of your complaint and how it has affected you (the complainant) / student:

 Have you discussed the matter already with a member of staff, if so, who and when?

 What was the outcome?

 What would you like to happen as a result of your complaint?

 Signature:

 Date: